Best Coinbase Alternatives in the UK for 2026

 Top Coinbase Alternatives Reviewed

-- Access to 600+ cryptocurrencies, including crypto indices
+- Access to 600+ cryptocurrencies plus crypto indices for diversified exposure

-- Limited DeFi and Web3 interaction compared to some self-custody wallets
+- Limited DeFi and Web3 interaction compared to non-custodial wallets like MetaMask

 What are the Fees?